OpenCyphal/pycyphal/docs/pages/demo.rst

 that we created above into ``custom_data_types/``.
 You should end up with the following directory structure::

+    pycyphal-demo/
         custom_data_types/
             sirius_cyber_corp/                          # Created in the previous section PerformLinearLeastSquaresFit.1.0.dsdl
                 PointXY.1.0.dsdl
         public_regulated_data_types/                    # Clone from git
             uavcan/                                     # The standard DSDL namespace
                 ...
             ...
         demo_app.py                                     # The thermostat node script

-``CYPHAL_PATH`` should contain a list to all the paths where the DSDL root namespace directories are to be found (be sure to modify the values to match your environment):
+The ``CYPHAL_PATH`` environment variable should contain the list of paths where the DSDL root namespace directories are to be found
+(be sure to modify the values to match your environment):

 ..  code-block:: sh